 You’ve decided it’s time to increase your rates, but do you increase them just for new clients or for existing clients as well?
-In this blog post, we will do a deep dive into the question of whether or not you should grandfather in your pet sitting or dog walking customers when increasing your rates.
+In this blog post, we will do a deep dive into the question of whether or not you should keep legacy rates for your pet sitting or dog walking customers when increasing your rates.

 Keeping rates the same for existing clients can allow you to test out your new rates before fully committing to them.
 This can be especially useful if you’re not doing a simple rate increase but are making significant changes to your pricing structure or the services you offer.
 You’ll be able to see how new and prospective clients react to your prices and figure out what works best before introducing the new rates to existing clients.

 Another reason pet sitters commonly keep legacy rates for existing clients is out of concern that current clients will refuse to pay higher prices and instead choose to find a new pet sitter.
 If your rate increase is very large or you’ve already recently raised rates for current clients, this might be a valid concern, but it’s extremely rare to lose clients over the occasional, moderate rate increases that most pet sitters do.
 It's always helpful to mention that any rate increase is related to an increase in expenses, but just be sure you are tracking your expenses properly.

 Occasional rate increases are a normal part of doing business.
 If your existing clients are happy with your service, they’ll likely accept your new prices without any complaints, so raising rates for existing clients can be a simple way to increase your business’s revenue.

 Another benefit of raising rates for both new and existing clients is that it’s much easier to manage a single set of rates for all clients than it is to keep track of different rates for different clients.
 Different rates for new and existing clients can be especially problematic when existing clients refer new clients and tell them the wrong rates.

 Things to Consider

 Here are a few questions you can ask yourself to help determine whether legacy rates is best for your business: